Mahalakshmibalireddy21003680/Color-Conversion/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step1:

+import opencv.
 <br>

 ### Step2:

+Read the original Image.
 <br>

 ### Step3:

+Store the required conversion of the image in a variable.
 <br>

 ### Step4:

+Show the image stored in the given variable.
 <br>

 ### Step5:

+Destroy all the windows and end the program.
 <br>

 ## Program: